Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Application

-Table \ref{tableHK} presents the results in a conventional way: the mean in the posterior of $\beta_{1}$ and the 95\% credible interval for the model examining the effect of bombing in comparison to occupation, and those for the model examining the effect of occupation in comparison to demonstrations.
+Table \ref{tableHK} presents the results in a conventional way: the mean and 95\% credible interval of the posterior of $\beta_{1}$ for the model examining the effect of bombing in comparison to occupation, and those for the model examining the effect of occupation in comparison to demonstrations.
 While the mean is a negative value in both models, the 95\% credible interval includes not only negative values but also zero and positive values.
-This means the typical interval approach \autocite[e.g.,][]{Gross2015, Kruschke2018a} would lead us to simply conclude there is no conclusive evidence for the average effect.
+This means the usual interval approach \autocite[e.g.,][]{Gross2015, Kruschke2018a} would lead us to conclude that the evidence is inconclusive.

-Figure \ref{ccdfBom} uses my approach for the effect of bombing in comparison to occupation.
+Figure \ref{ccdfBom} uses my proposed approach for the effect of bombing in comparison to occupation.
 It enables richer inference than the above conventional approach.
-If we focus on the probability of $\beta_{1}<0$ for example, the model expects that if an opposition group uses bombing instead of occupation, it should reduce public support for tax policy in favor of the group by greater than 0 point, with a probability of approximately 95\%.
-Thus, the negative effect of bombing is much more likely (95\% probability) than the positive effect (5\% probability).
+If we focus, for example, on the probability of $\beta_{1}<0$, the model expects that if an opposition group uses bombing instead of occupation, there should be a greater than 0 point reduction in public support for the tax policy in favor of regional fiscal autonomy, with a probability of approximately 95\%.
+Thus, the negative effect of bombing is much more likely (95\% probability) than the positive effect (5\% probability).\footnote{The 95\% credible interval in Table \ref{tableHK} includes both positive and negative values because it is the two-tailed probability, while my proposed approach is based on one-tailed probabilities.}